 Christmas has been celebrated, or survived, for another year.
 Copious delicacies consumed, excessive gift-exchanges endured, and mountains of paper and packaging stuffed into an overflowing recycling bin.

-The New Year approaches, with an impending return to normality.
+The New Year arrives, with an impending return to normality.
 Out comes the brand new diary.
 A blank page selected.
 A feeling of freshness and a clean slate as you write out those same old words…

 New Year’s Resolutions